-I was inspired by Mrs Snook’s experiences, and the life of her remarkable mentor Dr Alice Caporn.
-These feisty foot-soldiers of the nature cure revolution stood firm against the ridicule and censure they experienced for their dietary beliefs, which are today widely accepted and increasingly supported by the science of the gut microbiome.
+The strength and determination of Mrs Snook and her remarkable mentor Dr Alice Caporn have inspired me.
+These feisty foot-soldiers of the nature cure revolution stood firm against the ridicule and censure they experienced for their dietary beliefs, which are now increasingly supported through the burgeoning science of the gut microbiome.